quantify-os/quantify-core/docs/installation.md

 ### Other systems

-Confirm that you have a working python 3.7+ and run the following in your terminal of choice:
+Confirm that you have a compatible working python interpreter by running the following in your terminal of choice:

 ```
 $ python --version
-# Expected output similar to:
-# Python 3.7.6
+Python 3.8.10
 ```
+Exact version may be different, check the list of supported versions in the `setup.py` file.

 Install Quantify: